Sign In / Sign Out

 Sterling A. Bone is an Associate Professor of Marketing at the Jon M. Huntsman School of Business and serves on the Arizona State University Center for Services Leadership research faculty network.
 He received his B.A.
 (2000) and M.B.A.
 (2001) from Utah State University where he also served on the President’s Leadership Council (1994-1995, 1997-2000).
 He received his Ph.D. from Oklahoma State University in 2006.

 His research focuses on transformative service research, customer engagement, and service innovation.
-Current projects include work that investigates perceived and actual marketplace discrimination; holistic feedback management systems, and the timing of service innovation deployment.
-His research has appeared in the Journal of Marketing Research, Journal of Consumer Research, Journal of Service Research, Journal of Public Policy & Marketing, Psychology & Marketing, and other notable journals.
+Current projects include work that investigates perceived and actual marketplace discrimination; virtual reality in customer experience management, holistic feedback management systems, and the timing of service innovation deployment.
+His research has appeared in Harvard Business Review, Journal of Marketing Research, Journal of Consumer Research, Journal of Service Research, Journal of Public Policy & Marketing, and other notable journals.
 He currently serves on the editorial review board of the Journal of Service Research, Journal of Public Policy & Marketing and the Journal of Business Research.

 Michael (“Mike”) Brady is the Carl DeSantis Professor and chair, Department of Marketing, at Florida State University.
 His primary research interest has to do with contextual and communal factors that influence customer assessments of frontline service transactions.
 Mike has published articles in many top scholarly journals, including the Journal of Service Research, Journal of Consumer Research, Journal of Marketing, Journal of Retailing, Journal of the Academy of Marketing Science, and many other outlets.
 His research articles have been cited over 11,000 times to date and his 2001 article in the Journal of Marketing was ranked the fifth most influential article for future research in services marketing.
 Mike’s work has been covered in the popular press, such as MSNBC, U.S. News, the Chicago Tribune, and Tampa Bay Times.
 He has won numerous research, teaching and service awards, including an outstanding reviewer award from the Journal of Service Research.
 Mike is an Associate Editor for the Journal of Service Research and Journal of the Academy of Marketing Science.